 The Company operates in an economic environment that is affected, inter alia, by the change in the risk-free interest rate curve.
 The increase in the interest curve during the reporting period has increased the insurance liabilities in those general insurance segments in which the liabilities are calculated in accordance with the Commissioner's position as to the best practice.
-The interest curve in the reporting period decreased the insurance liabilities in the compulsory vehicle insurance segment by NIS 9.6 million (including the Pool), as compared to NIS 75.3 million in 2022.
+The interest curve in the reporting period decreased the insurance liabilities in the compulsory vehicle insurance segment by NIS 14.6 million (including the Pool), as compared to a decrease of NIS 9.6 million in 2023.